 12 orbits was developed by Roman Uhlig over the course of 3 years, alongside his computer science studies.
 It may have taken longer than expected, but he is still a little proud of it.

-- Local competitive multiplayer for everyone at once.
+- Local multiplayer for everybody at once.
 Anywhere.
+Anytime.
 On anything.

-- Setup takes seconds, even for 12 players at once
+- Setup is done in seconds, even for 12 players

-- The basic mechanics are simple and can be taught to a group quickly
+- The basic mechanics are simple and can be picked up very quickly

 Logo & Icon